ninasachdev/UVCB-MInChI/README.md

 Introduction to project and motivation (Clark paper).

-## Research Questions and First steps of this project (Mixtures Github, understanding the structure of mixfiles and MInChIs)
+## Research Questions and First steps of this project (Mixtures Github, understanding the STRUCTURE of mixfiles and MInChIs)

 1. To what extent can UVCBs (mixtures) be encoded in machine-readable formats i.e., as MInChIs?
-2. What challenges exist in encoding MInChIs using currently available UVCB data1?
+2. What challenges exist in encoding MInChIs using currently available UVCB data?
 3. How can UVCB data providers improve the communication and dissemination of UVCB compounds?

-Overview of file formats and how to approach t
+Overview of file formats and how to approach the research questions

+## Overview of mixture files and parsing through them (creating list of dictionaries)

+add explanation and code snippets here

+## Extracting features from mixtures files (name, InChI, InChI key, SMILES, molfile, concentration)

+add explanation and code snippets here

+##

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ninasachdev/UVCB-MInChI/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/ninasachdev/UVCB-MInChI/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.